 First off, people may be put off by the perception that it’s all about attention to detail and turgid diligence.
 Undoubtedly, these are hallmarks of a good compliance officer.
 But there’s more.
 There’s the investigative side, the deployment of high-end IT (and, increasingly, AI), the detecting of anomalies which can escalate into business-critical issues, and which suddenly catapult the compliance division to the very forefront of the organisation.

-And it pays.
-I have a vacancy for Compliance Manager on my desk at present which commands over €15,000 more than the corresponding grade position in fund accounting, for example.
+And it pays. we have a vacancy for a Compliance Manager at Eden Recruitment at present which commands over €15,000 more than the corresponding grade position in fund accounting, for example.

 This is unlikely to change.
 The march of ever greater regulation is not slowing down.
 A compliance function has become a basic requirement to trade, and that’s a reassurance to those working in the space.
 Central Bank approval is needed for all manner of fintech operations to do business here and it won’t happen without a designated PCF39 officer in place.